Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/PGUT_Phase/pg/Project・Package_configuration.md

 ### Package configuration of the project for each processing architectures.

-The project packages for each processing method consist of the following hierarchies.
+The project packages for each processing architectures consist of the following hierarchies.

 | Package hierarchy | Description                        | Example:                    |
 | ----------------- | ---------------------------------- | --------------------------- |